Larmor precession reexamined: Testable correction and its ramifications: conclusion and outlook

 \section{conclusion and outlook}

-In a nutshell, the central result of the present paper is that the standard expression for Larmor precession holds true only in the regime where the kinetic energy of the system is much greater as compared to the potential energy term arising out of the interaction between the spin of the particle and the magnetic field.
+In a nutshell, the central result of the present paper is that the standard expression for Larmor precession holds true only in the regime where the kinetic energy of the system is much greater than the potential energy term arising out of the interaction between the spin of the particle and the magnetic field.
 It is essentially when these two terms become comparable that the departure from the standard expression for Larmor precession becomes appreciable to the extent of being empirically observable - such a departure can indeed be tested by choosing appropriate conditions of high magnetic field and low velocity of incident neutrons; for example, in the experiments using cold neutrons.

-An important application of the above treatment is that it enables the construction of an effective transit time distribution for a spin-polarised wave packet passing through a region of uniform magnetic field, of course, subject to the constraint of choosing the relevant parameters appropriately such that the rotation of spin pertaining to any wave-number component of the wavepacket does not exceed $\pi$.
-A rigorous derivation of the spin probability distribution emerging from a spin rotator is, therefore, a key ingredient for using Larmor precession in the context of its applicability as a model for quantum clock \cite{pan} that can be used for measuring arrival/transit time distributions, and for making a quantitative study of the possible differences in the predictions obtained from the different quantum mechanical schemes suggested for computing arrival/transit time distributions\cite{mugarev,mugabook}.
-Further studies along this line using the exact formula for Larmor precession derived in this paper are thus called for, the results of which could also be useful for comparing with other models for quantum clock suggested in the literature\cite{wigner}.
+An interesting application of the above treatment could be in enabling the construction of an effective transit time distribution for a spin-polarized wave packet passing through a spin-rotator containing uniform magnetic field, of course, subject to the constraint of choosing the relevant parameters appropriately such that the rotation of spin pertaining to any wave-number component of the wave packet does not exceed $\pi$.
+A detail derivation of the spin probability distribution emerging from a spin-rotator by following our treatment that enables identifying precisely the regime in which the standard formula of Larmor precession is valid would thus be a crucial ingredient for using a spin-rotator as a quantum clock \cite{pan}.
+Such a clock may particularly be useful for measuring the arrival/transit time distributions, and for making a quantitative study of the possible differences in the predictions obtained from the different quantum mechanical schemes suggested for computing the arrival/transit time distributions \cite{mugarev,mugabook}.
+Further studies along this line using the exact formula for Larmor precession derived in this paper are called for, the results of which could be compared with other models for quantum clock suggested in the literature \cite{wigner}.